shreyasnisal/shreyasnisal/README.md

 ### I work on creative applications of technology

+- Currently, I'm working as software enginner at **Twilio**
-- Currently, I'm a Research Intern at the Fluid Interfaces group at MIT Media Lab, studying Affective Brain-Computer Interfaces (aBCI) using Electroencephalography (EEG)
+- I worked as a Research Intern at the Fluid Interfaces group at **MIT Media Lab** from Feb 2022 - July 2022, studying Affective Brain-Computer Interfaces (aBCI) using Electroencephalography (EEG)
-- I worked as a Research Assistant at the Exertion Games Lab at Monash University from May 2021 - Jan 2022, exploring bodily games using Electrical Muscle Stimulation (EMS)
+- I also worked as a Research Intern at the **Exertion Games Lab** at Monash University from May 2021 - Jan 2022, exploring bodily games using Electrical Muscle Stimulation (EMS)
-- I've interned as a software developer at Twilio, Mednet Labs and BitHyve
+- I've interned as a software developer at **Twilio**, **Mednet Labs** and **BitHyve**
 - I'm the developer and co-designer behind QLogic, a quantum computing puzzle game
 - I create YouTube videos on coding related stuff
 - Do check out Speech Programmer, my most popular open-source project